 If cooking your own chickpeas from scratch the cooking time is 90 minutes.
 When it comes to snacking and dips, I must say this Cilantro Jalapeno Hummus is my go to for being healthy, filling and versatile.
 This sure hits the spot!

-Soak the garbanzo beans overnight in water without any salt.
+Soak the dried chickpeas overnight in water without any salt.
 The water should be covering them by at least 2 inches, this will be absorbed.
 Add more water to the bowl if needed.

 Serve with soft or toasted pita bread chips.
 Garnish hummus with a drizzle of good olive oil and sumac if desired.

 16 oz dried (1 pound) is the equivalent of 4 cans of drained chickpeas.
 For this recipe use 2 - 15oz cans garbanzo beans if not soaking dried.

 Baking soda raises the pH of the water and helps the chickpeas break down for an ultra-smooth purée.